 The key to conditioning ourselves for mindfulness is to create associations between common sensory input and the state of present-moment awareness.
 You should understand that conditioning yourself for mindfulness, like any habit, is something that takes conscious effort and motivation.
 The conditioning process won’t work unless we are able to replace old neural pathways in our brain with new ones that remind us to live mindfully.
 We will look at how the process of conditioning ourselves plays out, but first lets gain an understanding of the types of stimuli that can be beneficial to work with:

-- Sight: Particular signs that you pass on your way to work, a particular letter (M – Mindful, C – Consciousness, A – Awareness), the sight of yourself in the mirror, a sticker that says ‘Be Mindful’ (more on this in a second).
+- Sight: Particular signs that you pass on your way to work, a particular letter (M – Mindful, C – Consciousness, A – Awareness), the sight of yourself in the mirror, custom stickers from meditation centres that read ‘Be Mindful’ (more on this in a second).

 - Touch: The feel of the doorknob at home, your desk chair at work, kitchen utensils.